 It also serves as an emollient (helps improve skin texture) and a source of hydration for the skin. (source: NCBI)

-- Glycerin: an ingredient that is found in some skincare products is a much-needed ingredient that helps to keep your skin hydrated and moisturized.
+An ingredient that is found in some skincare products is a much-needed ingredient that helps to keep your skin hydrated and moisturized.

 It serves as a humectant that draws in hydration to your skin and locks the moisture for more plump and bouncy skin.